mithunpaul08/agigaToText/README.md

-This code goes through Annotated Gigaword files and converts it to plain text format. i.e without annotation or pOS tags
+test This code goes through Annotated Gigaword files and converts it to plain text format. i.e without annotation or pOS tags